mdchambers/dissertation/dissertation_outline.md

 			* Indicative of specific roles for Gro in early gene regulation, that are not carried over
 	* Large number of sites that are occupied throughout development (should motif scan these?)
 	* Groucho regulation is transient and generally non-repeatable (implies high cell-type temporal specificity)
+	* Association of Groucho with Dorsal-target genes
+	* Binds within known enhancer regions of zen and dpp
+	* Additionally overlaps transcription start site
+	* Potential direct or mediated interaction with transcriptional machinery
 * Preference of sites for binding within genes
 	* Significant preference for introns
 	* Significant preference for initial introns